bareos/bareos/manuals/en/developers/pluginAPI.md

-If you execute <span>**./main**</span>, it will load and run the example-plugin-fd plugin simulating a small number of the calling sequences that Bacula uses in calling a real plugin.
-This allows you to do initial testing of your plugin prior to trying it with Bacula.
+If you execute <span>**./main**</span>, it will load and run the example-plugin-fd plugin simulating a small number of the calling sequences that Bareos uses in calling a real plugin.
+This allows you to do initial testing of your plugin prior to trying it with Bareos.

 You can get a good idea of how to write your own plugin by first studying the example-plugin-fd, and actually running it.
 Then it can